The range of dimensions of microsets: Introduction

 \section{Introduction}

-The notion of a microset is due to F\"{u}rstenberg \cite{Furst}, it was introduced to understand the infinitesimal structure of a compact set $K\subset \R^d$.
+The notion of a microset is due to Furstenberg \cite{Furst}, it was introduced to understand the infinitesimal structure of a compact set $K\subset \R^d$.
 Microsets are obtained by `zooming' in on $K$ and taking the Hausdorff limit of what we see.
 For the definition of Hausdorff metric and other notions see the Preliminaries section.

 \begin{definition} Let $d\geq 1$ be a positive integer and let $K\subset \R^d$ be compact.
 We say that $E$ is a \emph{microset} of $K$ if $E \cap (0, 1)^d \neq \emptyset$ and there exist homotheties $S_n\colon \R^d\to \R^d$ defined as $S_n(z)=\lambda_n z+u_n$ with $\lambda_n\geq 1$ and $u_n\in \R^d$ such that $S_n(K)\cap [0,1]^d$ converges to $E$ in the Hausdorff metric.
 Then $\{\lambda_n\}_{n\geq 1}$ is called a \emph{scaling sequence} of $E$. \end{definition}